This advisory announces vulnerabilities in the following Jenkins deliverables:

 S3 Publisher Plugin now escapes file names shown on the Jenkins UI properly.

 HTML Publisher Plugin allows specifying a name for the HTML reports it publishes.
-This report name was used in the URL of the report and as a directory name on the Jenkins master without further processing, resulting in a path traversal vulnerability that allowed overriding files outside the build directory.
+This report name was used in the URL of the report and as a directory name on the Jenkins controller without further processing, resulting in a path traversal vulnerability that allowed overriding files outside the build directory.

 Non-alphanumeric characters in report names are now escaped for use as part of a URL and as a directory name.